 - Announce and meditate on the first mystery of the Rosary.

-- Pray10 Hail Marys, one for each bead of the decade.
+- Pray 10 Hail Mary, one for each bead of the decade.

 - At the large bead, before starting the next decade, you announce the following mystery.

 - Recite the Our Father.